-Life at it’s most fundamental level involves acquisition of resources to insure survival, prevention of loss or compromise of resources vital to life, and the perpetuation of the genome (Reproduction).
+Life at its most fundamental level involves acquisition of resources to insure survival, prevention of loss or compromise of resources vital to life, and the perpetuation of the genome (Reproduction).
 Those traits and behaviors which help an individual satisfy these life-sustaining and preserving “essentials” are selected for; that is, they get the job done – are adaptive – and thus lend those who possess them to leave behind viable offspring (This is known as differential reproduction in biological parlance).

-Acquisition, prevention of loss (defense), and perpetuation lie at the heart of biology and it’s explosive success on this planet.
+Acquisition, prevention of loss (defense), and perpetuation lie at the heart of biology and its explosive success on this planet.
 As such one would expect to see them conserved throughout the course of biological evolution with discernible expression in the individual and collective behavior of “higher” animals.
 This does indeed appear to be the case.

-The acquisition of adequate food, water, shelter and warmth to sustain life is obviously a fairly high priority.
-If not tended to, we die off.
+The acquisition of adequate food, water, shelter and warmth to sustain life is obviously a high priority.
+If not met, we die off.
 It is that simple.
 How we secure these necessities is the stuff of which everything from clans to tribal cultures to first world nation-states and economies are built on.
 In the long run it behooves a collection of social creatures (people) to cooperatively nail down the basics of life.
-If each person is left on their own – or selfishness or cheating is considered a virtue – human survival on the whole is adversely affected.
+If each person is left to their own devices – or selfishness or cheating is considered a virtue – human survival on the whole is adversely affected.
 In this sort of society a few survive and thrive at the expense of the less capable, but theirs is an existence which is given to conflict and xenophobia, if not downright paranoia.
 One-upmanship can be carried to the point of mutual extermination.